Building Maintenance Workers' Union (Sweden)

 The Building Maintenance Workers' Union (Fastighetsanställdas Förbund, Faf) is a trade union in Sweden.

 The union was founded on 26 April 1936 at a conference in Stockholm.
 It affiliated to the Swedish Trade Union Confederation in 1938.
 It absorbed the Stockholm Union of Cleaners in 1948, and rose to a peak membership of 44,302 in 1998.
-By 2019, its membership had fallen to 25,634.
+By 2019, however, its membership had fallen to 25,634.

-Fastighets represents building maintenance workers employed by private, cleaners in cleaning companies, window cleaners and employees of Folkets Hus (Labour Movement Community Centres).
+Faf represents building maintenance workers employed by private cleaners in cleaning companies, window cleaners and employees of Folkets Hus (Labour Movement Community Centres).